Cardinals vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Cardinals Recent Betting Performance

-- In seven games as the favorite over the last 10 matchups, the Cardinals have a record of 3-4.

-- When it comes to hitting the over, the Cardinals and their opponents are 4-6-0 in their last 10 games with a total.

-- The Cardinals are winless against the spread in their last four chances.
-The average over/under set by bookmakers in St. Louis' past six contests has been 8.7, a run in which the Cardinals and their opponents have finished under each time.
+- The Cardinals are winless against the spread in their last five chances.

 Cardinals Betting Records & Stats

-- The Cardinals have won 14 of the 31 games they were favored on the moneyline this season (45.2%).
+- The Cardinals have a 14-18 record in games they were listed as the moneyline favorite (winning 43.8% of those games).

-- When it has played as moneyline favorites with odds of -135 or shorter, St. Louis has a 10-15 record (winning 40% of its games).

-- The Cardinals have an implied moneyline win probability of 57.4% in this contest.
+- The implied moneyline probablility for this matchup gives the Cardinals a 59.2% chance to win.

-- St. Louis has played in 56 games with a set over/under, and have combined with its opponents to go over the total 28 times (28-27-1).
+- St. Louis has played in 57 games with an over/under set, and have combined with its opponents to go over the total 29 times (29-27-1).

-- The Cardinals have played five games with a set run line without covering the spread (0-5-0).
+- The Cardinals have not covered the spread in six games with a set run line (0-6-0).

 Cardinals Splits